djccarew/watson-dojo-pm-tester/README.md

 In this part of the lab you’ll save the credentials for your Watson Machine Learning instance so you can use it later in your code.

-  1. In a different browser tab go to [http://console.bluemix.net](http://console.bluemix.net) and log in to the Dashboard
+  1. In a different browser tab go to [http://console.bluemix.net](http://console.bluemix.net) and log in to the Dashboard.

   2. Click on your Watson Machine Learning instance under **Services**.